holoviz-topics/neuro/README.md

 # HoloViz+Bokeh for Neuroscience Workflows

 > :warning: This work is in early development and changing rapidly.
-It is not ready for non-contributor use :warning:
+It is not ready for general public use. :warning:

 ### What is this repo?